Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: From FastText to Sentence Transformers

-One of the tools developed in the Medina project is the Metric Recommender, which takes as input the description of an EUCS security requirement, the description of a list of metrics, both in natural language, and returns as output the association of the metrics to the requirement, in descending order of relevance.
-The idea is to associate metrics with a requirement according to the similarity of their textual descriptions.
-This approach consists of feature extraction and clustering steps.
-The textual descriptions of both requirements and metrics are transformed into feature vectors using pre-trained NLP models for feature extraction.
+One of the tools developed within the MEDINA project is the Metric Recommender.
+It takes a natural language description of an EUCS control and a list of metrics as input and returns the association of the metrics with the control in descending order of relevance as output.
+The idea is to associate metrics with controls based on the similarity of their textual descriptions.
+This approach involves feature extraction and clustering steps.
+The textual descriptions of the controls and metrics are first transformed into feature vectors using pre-trained NLP models, and then clustered.
 The feature extractor chosen is FastText\footnote{\url{https://fasttext.cc/}}, which is pre-trained on English texts from Wikipedia and Common Crawl.
-Data cleaning, such as removing stop words, is done before the feature vector computation to eliminate irrelevant information.
+Data cleaning, such as removing stop words, is performed before feature vector computation to eliminate irrelevant information.
 For the Sentence Transformer models, no additional preprocessing was applied beyond the models' built-in tokenization, in order to preserve domain-specific terminology and structure.
-Assuming that metrics similar to a requirement are close to it in the feature space, a K-d tree is constructed on the feature vectors of the metrics, which can be used to select the k-closest neighbors of a query vector - the feature vector of a requirement - based on the shortest Euclidean distance.
+Assuming that metrics similar to a control are close to it in the feature space, a K-d tree is constructed based on the feature vectors of these metrics.
+This can then be used to select the k-closest neighbors of a query vector — the feature vector of a control — based on the shortest Euclidean distance.
 We will test this approach on our data and present the results in Section \ref{sec:results}.

-More details on the definition and implementation of the Medina Metric Recommender can be found in \cite{medinad5}.